COMPSCI331-2021/lab-git/README.md

   <li>Dev3 - perform code synchonisation as explained below and push the changes for task 3</li>
 </ol>

-### Testing ###
+#### Testing ####
 There are four test scripts in /src/test folder.
 The `TestCounter` is for testing changes you have to perform for this exercise, while the others are for the next exercise.
 You should read the source code in this test script and find the test method that test your task, for example, `testIncrement()` is for testing Task1.
 After you make the change according to your task, you can execute this test script by running Maven with the `test` goal.
 This will compile and run all tests on the project.
-Please make sure that the test method for your task is pass.
+The task is complete when the test relevant to the task passes.

 #### Continuous Integration ####